ArcBlock/forge-docs/src/intro/README.md

 All data (consensus db, forge state db, storage), configuration and logs are stored at the path defined in the `forge_release.toml`.
 By default, it is under `~/.forge_release`.
 Feel free to change this path to something like `/var/data/forge` or `/mnt/forge`.
 In this documentation, we will use `$FORGE_HOME` to refer to this path for simplicity.

 Congratulations!
 Now your local forge node started successfully!
+For more information about commands supported by `forge-cli`, feel free to go to: [Forge CLI](../tools/forge_cli.md).

 ## Forge Logs